BRANCHING PLOT BOOKS

 The series emphasizes that there's no definitive way to understand its content.
 This democratization of storytelling can be liberating, as it shifts some authorial power to the reader.

-For over two decades, he served as an Intelligence Warrant Officer, specializing in piecing together what others missed: patterns, threats, enemy intent, and clandestine activity.
+For over two decades, Arthur served as an Intelligence Warrant Officer, specializing in piecing together what others missed: patterns, threats, enemy intent, and clandestine activity.
 After retiring from the military, he transitioned into private investigation, focusing on missing persons and human trafficking cases.
 His work, whether in classified environments or on the streets, has always been about finding what others overlook.

 He’s also an award-winning author, known for blending personal experience, reader interaction, and investigative work into stories rooted in loss, memory, and what gets left behind.
 His writing spans non-fiction, experimental fiction, and accounts of paranormal activity.